kaourintin/MLproject1/README.md

 DATA CLEANING AND SPLITTING FUNCTION

-the split_matrix function allows the user to split the dataset into four different sets depending on a specific value of PR_jet_Num.
-It also does the same operation on the y prediction set and the indices so that the user is able to reconstruct the sets after prediction. the clean_data function cleans the data accordingly to the choices we made, and outputs the cleaned dataset.
+**split_matrix** function allows the user to split the dataset into four different sets depending on a specific value of PR_jet_Num.
+It also does the same operation on the y prediction set and the indices so that the user is able to reconstruct the sets after prediction.
+**clean_data function** cleans the data accordingly to the choices we made, and outputs the cleaned dataset.

 DATA ANALYSIS FUNCTIONS